- Sep 9, 2021

 ISRO, the Indian Space Research Organization is finally in works on its encouragement to nation’s private firms for the past few years on space projects.

 The 3-year agreement includes three companies collaborating with ISRO: Alpha Design Technologies from Bengaluru, Tata Group from Hyderabad, and state-owned Bharat Electronics Ltd. also from Bengaluru.
 It is expected that the consortium will be able to launch 7 to 9 satellites per year for 3 years.
 That’s 27 satellites at most within the time span.

 Our in-house capacity is limited.
 So we are looking to offload 30-40% of the work to the private sector. – Dr. M Annadurai, director of the ISRO satellite center

 In the procedure of building capacity, ISRO is as well in concert with U R Rao Satellite Centre (URSC), who is included in the subjective 3-year agreement.
-As per URSC’s website, it has further taken up the responsibility to “promote participation of the Indian industry from spacecraft subsystems
+As per URSC’s website, it has further taken up the responsibility to “promote participation of the Indian industry from spacecraft subsystems to spacecraft assembly, integration, and testing.”

-successfully.
-The organization exclusively contributes to its homeland’s implementations in the field of space-fairing.
-Additionally, it launched 9 student satellites and 237 customer satellites covering 28 other countries.
 After completion of signing the agreement, the three participating private companies were initially provided with a technical presentation that entails the work scope and contract execution modality.